 Scalp psoriasis can be treated with medicated shampoos, creams, gels, oils, ointments, and soaps.
 Salicylic acid and coal tar are two medications in over-the-counter products that help treat scalp psoriasis.
 Steroid injections and phototherapy may help treat mild scalp psoriasis.
 Biologics are the latest class of medications that can also help treat severe scalp psoriasis.

 Guttate psoriasis looks like small, pink dots or drops on the skin.
-The word guttate is from the Latin word gutta, meaning drop.
-There tends to be fine scales with guttate psoriasis that is finer than the scales in plaque psoriasis.
-Guttate psoriasis is typically triggered by streptococcal (strep throat) and the outbreak will usually occur two to three weeks after having strep throat.
+The word guttate is from the Latin word "gutta," meaning drop.
+There tend to be fine scales with guttate psoriasis that are finer than the scales in plaque psoriasis.
+Guttate psoriasis is typically triggered by streptococcal infection (strep throat) and the outbreak will usually occur two to three weeks after having strep throat.

 Many patients with psoriasis have abnormal nails.
 Psoriatic nails often have a horizontal white or yellow margin at the tip of the nail called distal onycholysis because the nail is lifted away from the skin.
 There can often be small pits in the nail plate, and the nail is often yellow and crumbly.

 The same treatment for skin psoriasis is beneficial for nail psoriasis.
-However, since nails grow slow, it may take a while for improvements to be evident.
+However, since nails grow slowly, it may take a while for improvements to be seen.
 Nail psoriasis can be treated with phototherapy, systemic therapy (medications that spread throughout the body), and steroids (cream or injection).
 If medications do not improve the condition of nail psoriasis, a doctor may surgically remove the nail.